Battle of the Alamo

+Hardin notes that the Texians "could scarcely believe that enemy troops, the majority of whom had never known defeat in Texas, would complacently obey the orders of a captured commander."
+The cessation of hostilities and the withdrawal to Mexico of the divided forces, led by other Mexican generals, guaranteed the survival of the Republic of Texas.

-Within Mexico, the battle has often been overshadowed by events from the Mexican–American War of 1846–1848.
-In 19th-century Texas, the Alamo complex gradually became known as a battle site rather than a former mission.
-The Texas Legislature purchased the land and buildings in the early part of the 20th century and designated the Alamo chapel as an official Texas State Shrine.
+In Mexico, the battle has often been overshadowed by events from the Mexican–American War of 1846–1848.
+The Alamo complex gradually became known as a battle site rather than a former mission.
+The Texas Legislature purchased land and the long barracks building (the former convento) in the early part of the 20th century.
+The Alamo church, which had been purchased by the state in 1883, was designated an official Texas State Shrine.
+A roofless ruin at the time of the battle, it was intended to have three floors and a large dome framed by two tall bell towers.
+The gable and the pitched roof it concealed were added by the U.S. Army in 1849.

-The Alamo has been the subject of numerous non-fiction works beginning in 1843.
+The Alamo has been the subject of numerous non-fiction works, the first of which were produced in 1843.
 Most Americans, however, are more familiar with the myths and legends spread by many of the movie and television adaptations, including the 1950s Disney miniseries Davy Crockett and John Wayne's 1960 film The Alamo.